Investing for Children

 These investments can be used to postpone the potential tax liability until a convenient time for their encashment.
 Parents or others can invest in these bonds for the child – usually within a trust for the child.
 The investment bond produces no income for the trust itself and the funds within the bond are subject to tax at the life insurance company’s rates.
 When the child reaches age 18 or over, the trustees can pass over the bond to the child who can encash it at the rates that apply to them that year.

-In the case of offshore investment bonds, there is little or no UK tax, but the proceeds are potentially subject to starting rate (0%), basic rate (20%), higher rate (40%) and additional rate (45%) tax (note the Scottish income tax rates and thresholds do not apply to savings or dividend income).
+There is little or no UK tax on offshore investment bonds, but the proceeds are potentially subject to starting rate (0%), basic rate (20%), higher rate (40%) and additional rate (45%) tax (note the Scottish income tax rates and thresholds do not apply to savings or dividend income).
 Gains will also count towards the personal savings allowance.
 UK investment bonds suffer some tax on the income and gains of the underlying funds, but they benefit from a tax credit for any basic rate tax that would be payable on the bond gains.

 Investment bonds in trusts are very useful for larger investments for children, but their tax position can be complicated in some circumstances and it is especially wise to seek advice before either making or encashing such investments.